andresmgomez/restaurant-coffee-menu/README.md

 ### Quick Overview

-The selection of different screen sizes' viewports has been decided after reviewing bootstrap documentation on breakpoints and [media queries](https://getbootstrap.com/docs/5.0/layout/breakpoints/)
+The selection of different screen sizes' viewports has been chosen after reviewing bootstrap documentation on breakpoints and [media queries](https://getbootstrap.com/docs/5.0/layout/breakpoints/)

 ### Build with